 Do you have any testimonials from Moms you’d like to share?

 “I was admittedly hesitant about placenta encapsulation throughout my pregnancy–I thought it was super hippie dippie and a little weird–but my doula convinced me try it.
 “You only get one shot so you might as well have it and not use it than want it and not have it,” she said.
 I am so thankful she did.
 In the face of extenuating circumstances and family trauma at the time of my son’s delivery and early days, I felt completely out-of-wack and I was struggling.
 After a week or so, I opted to try the placenta pills.
 I immediately noticed a difference in my demeanor, mood, energy, and ability to get through the day without a meltdown.
-Taking the pills made me feel so much more balanced and able to connect with my newborn, despite everything going on around us, and that is priceless.
-Your baby is only so little once, so I’m glad I had what I needed at my disposal to make the most of that cherished time.” – Briana P.
+Taking the pills made me feel so much more balanced and able to connect with my newborn, despite everything going on around us, and that is priceless.” – Briana P.

 Can you recommend any resources for anyone looking for more scientific studies or articles?

 UNLV has a couple different studies done and that will probably be a little more balanced, but it’s hard to find many studies because drug companies don’t want to fund a study that will take away from their bottom line.